areski/django-admin-tools-stats/README.rst

 * ``Python>3.6``
 * PostgreSQL (MySQL is experimental, other databases probably not working but PRs are welcome)
 * ``simplejson`` for charts based on ``DecimalField`` values
+* The current PyPI version of `django-cache-utils` `is not compatible with Django 4.0 <https://github.com/PetrDlouhy/django-admin-charts/issues/39>`_.
+To install compatible version you can install working version by running ``pip install git+https://github.com/PetrDlouhy/django-cache-utils@django40``.

 ============
 Installation